k98kurz/micropycelium/notes/build.md

 ```bash
 cp -r $MICROPYCELIUM_PATH/devices/micropython_boards/M5STACK_Stamp_PICO $MICROPYTHON_PATH/ports/esp32/boards/
 ```

+Also note that this will not work with the current prerelease but instead requires cloning the repo.

 NB: currently, the M5Stamp-C3/C3U freezes without any error message after a few hundred milliseconds and becomes unresponsive.
 I have not diagnosed why.